artbrock/artbrock.com/_posts/2010-12-13-artbrocks-wish-list.md

 permalink: /2010/12/13/artbrocks-wish-list
 categories: []
 ---

-\nSince I'm not too easy to buy gifts for, this page has been placed here in response to requests for gift ideas for birthday or Christmas.</p>
+Since I'm not too easy to buy gifts for, this page has been placed here in response to requests for gift ideas for birthday or Christmas.

-<h3>Stuff:</h3>
+## Stuff:

 <ul><li>Shoe Repair at <a href="http://www.dardanos.com/repair-services.php">Dardano's</a></li>
 <li>A nice AM Yoga DVD</li>